tent1s/schedule/README.md

 Simple app that you can use to create todo list and your study timetable.
 The todo list has a local database and the schedule has a shared database in the cloud.
+Objects can be deleted / changed / edited.

 ## How it looks